Cat's Eye (1985 film): Release and reception

 Cat's Eye was released theatrically in the United States by MGM on April 12, 1985.
 It grossed $13,086,298 at the domestic box office.

-Roger Ebert gave the film three stars out of four and wrote, "Stephen King seems to be working his way through the reference books of human phobias, and 'Cat's Eye' is one of his most effective films."
-Vincent Canby of The New York Times called the film "the best screen adaptation of any of King's work since Brian De Palma's 'Carrie'" and "pop movie making of an extremely clever, stylish and satisfying order."
+Roger Ebert gave the film three stars out of four and wrote, "Stephen King seems to be working his way through the reference books of human phobias, and Cat's Eye is one of his most effective films."
+Vincent Canby of The New York Times called the film "the best screen adaptation of any of King's work since Brian De Palma's Carrie" and "pop movie making of an extremely clever, stylish and satisfying order."
 Variety wrote, "The three stories just don't connect and efforts to join them never work.
 However, an excellent roster of talent does try its best."
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and wrote that the opening story "is so funny and so fresh that it's a shock and a disappointment to see it come to an end in a half-hour.
 The movie's second short story is as dull as can be; No. 3 is kind of fun; so it all adds up to a better-than-average entertainment that sags terribly in the middle."
 Kevin Thomas of the Los Angeles Times stated that "the special effects are impeccable and Giorgio Postiglione's production design meticulous and inspired.
 Yet it's the well-drawn characters, plus the brisk, stylish direction of Teague and superb camerawork of Cardiff, that make it work."
 Paul Attanasio of The Washington Post wrote that all the stories "repeat the same formula," but the middle one was "the most fun, because of the presence of the peerless Kenneth McMillan," who "plays here with a good-humored burlesque that recalls Jackie Gleason."
 Kim Newman of The Monthly Film Bulletin thought the film "would have been sub-standard even as one of the formula Amicus anthologies of the 60s and 70s," adding, "Despite a few good performances (James Woods, Kenneth McMillan), the film, like Creepshow before it, is continually let down by the weak punch lines King provides for his promising anecdotes."

 On Rotten Tomatoes, the film has a 70% rating based on 30 reviews.
 The critical consensus reads: "An effective if knowingly silly Stephen King anthology that combines comedy and terror."
 On Metacritic the film has a score of 70% based on reviews from 12 critics.

 Neil Gaiman reviewed Cat's Eye for Imagine magazine, stating it was "Funny, scary, and one of the best King movies so far."

-The film was released on VHS in 1985 by Key Video and later on DVD by Warner Home Video in 2002.
+The film was released on VHS in 1985 by Key Video and in 1987 by both VHS and Laserdisc by CBS/Fox Video, and later on DVD by Warner Home Video in 2002, and on Blu-ray in 2016.